Reaction Time Test

 Substances

 Caffeine in moderate doses can improve reaction time.
-Alcohol, sedatives, and most recreational substances significantly impair it.
+Alcohol, sedatives, and most recreational substances impair it.
 Even antihistamines can slow you down.

 Physical fitness